OUR INCA TRAIL PORTERS

 Who are the Inca trail porters?

 Without them, the Inca trail hike would be a miserable experience.
 The majority of them are Andean men who saw an opportunity to get some more income besides working only in agriculture, they come from the nearby communities in the Sacred Valley, Lares, and the Anta plains.
-They may not be great, stout, nor tall men, but they do an amazing job at getting the food and everything else to camp, besides handling a variety of tasks simultaneously.
+They do an amazing job at getting the food and everything else to camp, besides handling a variety of tasks simultaneously.
 They are the ones who probably work the most.

 How did they begin to work as Inca trail porters?

 Porters´ jobs always took a fundamental part in so many expeditions accomplished in these regions.
 When the Inca trail was officially announced in the 1970s as a trekking path to get to Machu Picchu, the few operating tour companies recruited porters who helped early Inca trail hikers to get to the ancient Incan Ruin.

 Porters were often the unsung heroes, but it wasn’t until 2001 that the Government organization passed law No. 27607, so they would receive a more decent salary.
 Before the law was made, they had to move loads up to 50 kg.
 Some had to travel even by night to secure space for the group at the camp.
 Hard work for stingy salaries.

 The new law mandates that the porters should rest 5 days before starting another trek and their salary will be $140 for a four-day trip, more than double 2022 earnings.
 Inca Trail operational costs rise from 200% to 300%.
 Tour prices increase by up to 50%-100%.
 Travel companies must offer health insurance, AFP, and accident insurance to porters.